Military Precision and Equestrian Skills

 Valley Forge Military’s horsemanship program is a specialty company affectionately known as “D Troop”.
-D Troop is comprised of six areas of concentration: Equitation, Parades, Show Jumping, Cavalry Skills, Foxhunting, and the Intercollegiate Horse Show Team.
+D Troop is comprised of three areas of concentration: Hunt Seat Equitation, Parades, and Cavalry Skills.
 Members of D Troop can choose their level of participation.
 Each area of concentration has its own skill level requirements.

-D Troop cadets participate in weekly equitation lessons, seasonal parades, equestrian competitions, educational clinics and seminars, field trips, and special demonstrations.
+D Troop cadets participate in weekly equitation lessons, seasonal parades, IHSA and IEA competitions, educational clinics and seminars, field trips, and special demonstrations.

 Equestrian competitions are held on and off campus.
 Cadets compete against members of the general public at the in-house horse shows held in the indoor riding arena throughout the academic year.

 Cadets participating in the Cavalry Skills Team practice honing their skills of riding at high speeds and mastering the use of traditional weaponry such as the Saber and the Lance.
 Students participating in this discipline are required to participate in public demonstrations and competitions.